SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 >Important: While the non-HA and HA deployments will be ready for Production performance, consult the [Security Considerations]() documentation for adequate security hardening in your environment.

-#### a) Example Deployment for Developers
+#### a) Example Minimal Deployment for Developers

-This deployment requires a minimum of 1 CPU and 4 GB of memory available to the event broker pod.
+This minimal non-HA deployment requires 1 CPU and 4 GB of memory available to the event broker pod.
 ```bash
 # Create deployment manifest
 echo "